Vietnam.vn - Nền tảng quảng bá Việt Nam

 University lecturers carry out production research projects ordered by businesses

 According to Dr. Duy, in foreign countries, when lecturers carry out projects, the ordering unit will accept the final product, and how the funds are used depends on the project manager.
-However, in Vietnam, the project manager must carry out many administrative procedures such as preparing documents, explaining, justifying, bidding, red invoices, 3 quotations...
+However, in Vietnam, the project manager must carry out many administrative procedures such as preparing documents, explaining, explaining, bidding, red invoices, 3 quotations...
 Not to mention that after completing the project, the revenue and expenditure activities must be inspected and checked...

-Actively seek practical needs
+Actively seek out practical needs

 It is no coincidence that the Ministry of Education and Training requires universities that offer doctoral training to meet the criteria of having revenue from scientific and technological activities accounting for 5% of total revenue.
-This demonstrates dynamism and affirms the value gained from the intelligence of highly qualified lecturers.
+This demonstrates dynamism and affirms the value gained from the brainpower of highly qualified lecturers.
 In addition, diversifying revenue sources so that schools no longer rely too much on tuition fees helps reduce the financial burden on learners.

 Source: https://thanhnien.vn/gian-nan-dat-chuan-co-so-giao-duc-dh-thieu-nguon-thu-tu-khoa-hoc-cong-nghe-185240920220403951.htm